One Day In Bryce Canyon National Park

 This was my favorite hike in Bryce Canyon and I highly recommend it if you only have time for one hike.

-With limited time during your one day in Bryce Canyon National Park itinerary this is the hike you should not miss!
+With limited time during one day in Bryce Canyon National Park, this is the hike you should not miss!

-I recommend taking this loop counterclockwise.
-The Navajo Loop side has some steep switchbacks, so it’s easier to hike down those, and then ascend back to the rim on the Queens Garden trail which has a more mild slope.
+TIP: I recommend hiking the loop counterclockwise.
+The Navajo Loop side has some steep switchbacks, so it’s easier to hike down those, and then ascend back to the rim on the Queens Garden trail which has a mild incline.

 Along the hike you’ll see Thor’s Hammer, Two Bridges and Queen Victoria, a hoodoo formation named because it resembles the real Queen.